ballerina-platform/ballerina-spec/beps/lib-ftp/8376_advanced_file_selection_and_processing.md

 # + fileNamePattern - Regex pattern for filtering files (optional)
 # + pollingInterval - Polling interval in seconds (decimal, default: 60) OR cron expression (string, e.g., "0 */15 * * * *")
 # + userDirIsRoot - If `true`, treats the user's home directory as root (/)
-# + fileStabilityStrategy - Strategy for detecting if files are being written (default: NONE)
 # + fileAgeFilter - Configuration for filtering files based on age (optional)
 # + fileDependencyConditions - Array of dependency conditions for conditional file processing (default: [])
 public type ListenerConfiguration record {|